Letting go – what is it?

 It was as if the words pointed to something profound, but the path itself was silent.

-What letting go doesn't mean
+What letting go does not mean

 Letting go does not mean:

-- to forget something that was important
+- forgetting something that was important

 - pretending that something never hurt

-- “forgive” before the body is ready
+- “forgiving” before the body is ready

-- force oneself to move on
+- forcing yourself to move on

-It says more or less quietly:
+It says, more or less quietly:

 “Not yet.”

-And it's not a failure.
+And that is not a failure.

-That is wisdom.
+It is wisdom.

-What it can mean to let go
+What letting go can mean

-It's something that happens when:
+It is something that happens when:

-- What once hurt has been acknowledged.
+- what once hurt has been acknowledged

-- history has taken its place
+- the story has found its place

 And suddenly we notice: